 Do you fill a basket with candy and small gifts for your children on Pascha morning?
 If you’ve made an embroidered cover for the Pascha basket that you take to church, your children might like to try their hand at basket covers for their baskets at home.
+Older children might want to try their hand at embroidery with Peter’s Basket Cover, a free pattern based on the illustrations in Catherine’s Pascha.
+Younger children can use the instructions below to make a simple cover using craft supplies you may already have on hand.
 The basket covers can be decorated with traditional designs.
 But since they’ll be used at home, there’s no reason to object if a child wants to decorate the basket cover with images from their favorite books or TV shows.

 Gather your supplies and prepare the workspace